Cathedral of the Epiphany (Sioux City, Iowa): History

 Rev. Jeremiah Tracey celebrated the first Mass in Sioux City in the log cabin of Mr. and Mrs. Louis Desy in 1855.
 The Cathedral of the Epiphany had its beginnings as St. Mary's Church in 1891.
 Rev. Timothy Treacy was the first pastor of the parish that was intended to serve the needs of a growing number of Irish and German immigrant Catholics in the central part of the city.
 However, construction of a new church was delayed because of the economic depression that hit the United States in 1893.

 For the next 10 years, parishioners worshipped in the basement of the present church.
 When Pope Leo XIII established the Diocese of Sioux City in 1902, Bishop Philip Garrigan decided that St. Mary's Church would serve as the cathedral and began work to complete the upper church.
 He also sought permission from the Holy See to change the name of the parish.
 Bishop Garrigan dedicated the edifice, without its signature spires, on September 8, 1904, as the Cathedral of the Epiphany.

 A minor renovation of the cathedral was carried out in 1939 when Monsignor Thomas Conghlan was the pastor.
 In 1952, the two spires were added to the towers.
 In 1961 a building project was initiated by Bishop Joseph Mueller.
 It completely changed the interior of the cathedral.
 A new marble altar with baldachin replaced the old wooden altar.
 It also included other new furnishings, paint schemes, and lighting.

 In the 1980s as the number of parishioners started to significantly decline, consideration was given to closing the parish.
 An influx of Catholic immigrants from Latin America and Southeast Asia reversed that trend.
-Today the parish continues to foster diversity as Masses are offered in English, Spanish, and Latin.
+Today the parish continues to foster diversity as Masses are offered in English, Spanish, Vietnamese, and Latin.

 The most recent renovation project was in 1994 and addressed roofing, gutters, tuckpointing, and other exterior issues as well as restoring many of the interior elements and decoration that were removed in 1961.
 A $1 million gift from William and Eleanore Metz started the fundraising campaign for the $3 million interior remodeling project.
 Des Moines architect Larry Ericsson of the restoration firm Wetherell-Ericsson was responsible for the designs that were meant to reflect the building's early 20th-century appearance.
 The cathedral was rededicated on November 10, 1998.